CVHvn/Evaluate_Vietnamese_Embedding/README.md

 ## How to run my code
 - Just run all my jupyter notebook file
-- Use can add more model
+- You can add more model

 ## Insight
 From the results, we can see that: